 - International and development economics

 - Nurse practitioner

 Public Health Membership Associations

 Professional organizations provide numerous benefits to members, including networking opportunities, best practices, resources, and professional development.
 Through professional organizations, students, recent graduates, and seasoned professionals can stay current in their field, learn about opportunities to meet other public health professionals, explore topics of interest, and find employment.

-- American Public Health Association: This association sponsors National Public Health Week, educates the public about health issues like vaccinations, and advocates for effective public health policy.
+- This association sponsors National Public Health Week, educates the public about health issues like vaccinations, and advocates for effective public health policy.
 APHA offers resources on critical public health topics, continuing education, and career services.

-- Public Health Foundation: This nonprofit offers tools, resources, and training to public health professionals and organizations, including health departments.
+- This nonprofit offers tools, resources, and training to public health professionals and organizations, including health departments.
 PHF conducts, promotes, and reports on public health research and provides online courses and webinars.

-- National Environmental Health Association: This professional organization seeks to advance the needs of environmental health professionals.
+- This professional organization seeks to advance the needs of environmental health professionals.
 NEHA offers members professional credentialing, online courses, an annual conference, networking opportunities, and a peer-reviewed journal.